-Role of the Board of Directors
+1. Role of the Board of Directors

-- Steps are taken to invigorate discussions while taking advantage of the highly specialized expertise of the outside directors.
+- Steps are taken to invigorate discussions based on the highly specialized expertise of the outside directors.
 These discussions were geared toward medium- to long-term improvements in corporate value based on the interests of various stakeholders while incorporating important matters related to business strategies to contribute to the fulfillment of "Our Mission."
-In FY2019, the Board of Directors took part in discussions that carefully incorporated the input of outside directors on important themes pertaining to the Medium-Term Management Plan at an early stage in its development. - Based on the executive-side discussions of the Management Committee, matters related to business plans and other basic management policies as well as the status of the business execution were presented and reported on several occasions.
-As a result, effective deliberations on these matters were able to take place and oversight functions were exercised properly. - It is important for the Board of Directors to fulfill its role based on the changes in the operating environment to occur during and after the COVID-19 pandemic and supported by mutual understanding among inside and outside directors.
+In FY2020, the Board of Directors took part in discussions that carefully incorporated the input of outside directors on inorganic growth strategies and on important themes defined out of consideration for operating environment changes to be seen during and after the COVID-19 pandemic. - Based on the executive-side discussions of the Management Committee, matters related to business plans and other basic management policies as well as the status of business execution were presented and reported on several occasions.
+As a result, effective deliberations on these matters were able to take place and oversight functions were exercised properly. - It is important for the Board of Directors to fulfill its role based on mutual understanding among inside and outside directors facilitated through discussions about sustainability and other matters prioritized by society and investors.

-Proceedings of the Board of Directors and Support Systems for Outside Directors
+2. Proceedings of the Board of Directors and Support Systems for Outside Directors